| holler here...

 -J.R.R.
 Tolkein

-Life is a tragedy for those who feel, and a comedy for those who think.
+Life is a tragedy for those who feel,

 -Jean de La Bruyère